eddow/v-semantic/README.md

 - card
 - transitions (Vue has it)

-## Things that will perhaps be automated
+## Things that might perhaps be automated
 - breadcrumbs (integration with vue-router)
 - forms (validation agains json-schema AND/OR semantic validation system)
 - menu (integration with vue-router)